polojuchandrakanth/Eval-FAST-Bk-1-37dk/EXPLANATIONS.md

 --> Missed launchSettings.josn file added it.

 ### API EXPLANATIONS
---> Please refer the File "FortApiExplanation" location in Main Project Folder.
+--> Please refer "FortApiExplanation.json" file from the main project folder.

 #### Test Coverage (Unit Testing)
---> Please refer the Folder "XUnitTestFortApi" location in Main Project Folder.
+--> Please refer "XUnitTestFortApi" folder from the main project folder.
 --> In this we've used AutoFixture, FluentAssertions, Moq for achieving the XUnitTesting